 By Jody McCutcheon

 As drivers (and passengers) in this slice of time and space, we tend to want vehicles that are faster and more luxurious, right?
-And we’re aware, of course, that there’s a price tag affixed to these desires.
+And we’re aware, of course, that unless you’re buying a used car, there’s a monetary and environmental cost affixed to these desires.

 Swiss automotive and design company Classic Factory is collaborating with several other automotive firms to produce the Elextra supercar.
 Set to launch in 2019, the four-seater, four-door electric supercar is being billed as a Tesla rival.
 Yet only 100 units are planned.
 Exclusive, or merely market-testing?